Security in OTT Media Delivery [White Paper]

 February 20th, 2020 | By Jscrambler | 4 min read

-As we enter the 2020’s, we see a major segment of businesses take the entertainment industry by storm: over-the-top (OTT) media services.
+As we enter the 2020s, we will see a segment of businesses take the entertainment industry by storm: over-the-top (OTT) media services.

-Recent studies estimate that the OTT market will cumulatively generate revenue of $332.5 billion in 2025, growing at a CAGR of 15% from 2017.
-Major streaming services have amassed millions of customers thanks to continuous innovation and exclusive high-quality content.
+Recent studies estimate that the OTT market will generate revenue of $332.5 billion in 2025, growing at a CAGR of 15% from 2017.
+Streaming services have amassed millions of customers thanks to continuous innovation and exclusive, high-quality content.

-As we witness this impressive growth, we find a key business threat that is also growing: piracy.
+As we witness this impressive growth, we find a business threat that is also growing: piracy.
 The illegal re-distribution of video content cost the industry $9.1 billion in 2019, with analysts estimating it will reach $12.5 billion by 2024.
-(Find additional key statistics for the OTT market in our data sheet.)

 Preventing Piracy in OTT

-A problem as old as digital media itself, piracy is a top-of-mind concern for OTT providers.
+Piracy, a problem as old as digital media itself, is a top-of-mind concern for OTT providers.
 Recent technological advancements have brought forward solutions to incisively tackle piracy.

 Even though DRM is still the go-to choice to securely deliver content and avoid piracy, the fact remains that it is often not enough.
 Motivated attackers often find ways of leaking content.
 When that happens, the goal of OTT providers is to find the culprit as quickly as possible and block the respective account.
 The answer to this is forensic watermarking.

-Forensic watermarking adds an imperceptible unique watermark to video content.
-When OTT providers find content being illegally distributed in the wild, they can read the watermark to retrieve actionable info of the leaker, such as the user ID, device ID, and IP.
+Forensic watermarking adds an imperceptible, unique watermark to video content.
+When OTT providers find the content being illegally distributed in the wild, they can read the watermark to retrieve actionable information about the leaker, such as the user ID, device ID, and IP.
 This enables providers to quickly block the account and contain the leak.

 With a combination of DRM, client-side watermarking, and Jscrambler’s protection, OTT providers can deliver content on the Web while maximizing performance, users’ experience, and security.